By overturning Roe v. Wade, the U.S. Supreme Court has left the future of our reproductive rights in Nebraska state senators' hands.

 SUPPORTED EXTREME TOTAL BAN:

-Aguilar, Albrecht, Arch, Bostelman, Brandt, Brewer, Briese, Clements, Dorn, Erdman, Flood, Friesen, Geist, Gragert, Halloran, B. Hansen, Hilgers, Hilkemann, Hughes, Jacobson, Kolterman, Lindstrom, Linehan, Lowe, McDonnell, Moser, Murman, Sanders, Slama, Stinner, Williams (Gov. Ricketts will appoint a replacement for Sen. Flood.)
+Aguilar, Albrecht, Arch, Bostelman, Brandt, Brewer, Briese, Clements, Dorn, Erdman, Flood, Friesen, Geist, Gragert, Halloran, B. Hansen, Hilgers, Hilkemann, Hughes, Jacobson, Kolterman, Lindstrom, Linehan, Lowe, McDonnell, Moser, Murman, Sanders, Slama, Stinner, Williams (Gov. Ricketts has since appointed Sen. Dover to replace Sen. Flood, serving out a term that ends January 2025.)

 EXCUSED NOT VOTING:

 Thank the senators who opposed the ban.
 Demand better from senators who supported it.
-Since we will be operating on such a short timeline, it is critical that all Nebraskans who support a person’s right to decide if and when they become a parent join us in demanding that state senators respect that right and stop the bans.
+We must keep this momentum going through next year’s session – it is critical that all Nebraskans who support a person’s right to decide if and when they become a parent join us in demanding that state senators respect that right and stop the bans.